 For the admin password, make SURE you use a “very strong” password consisting of letters, numbers, characters, and capitals.
 DO NOT leave this field as “pass”, unless you want to be hacked!

 Make sure that you update the email of the admin to reflect an account that already exists.
 You can change this any time.

 Now, set your language and enable the “Limit Login Attempts” by clicking the radio box – to avoid brute force attacks.

 Don’t bother with any of the advanced options for now.

 In the WordPress Install in Softaculous, you have the option to choose a free theme from the moment you install your site!

-Don’t worry, you can change your theme at any time later on – but it’s important to find a theme you love before you create much content to be certain nothing gets too garbled in the transfer.
+Don’t worry, you can change your theme any time later on – but it’s important to find a theme you love before you create much content to be certain nothing gets too garbled in the transfer process.

 You’re ready to go!

 We hope you’ve found this guide simple, useful and easy to understand.
 You now have everything you need to get going with some of the most important basic functions of cPanel.